The Secondary Transfer Test (also known as the 11+)

 Practice papers

-GL Assessment practice papers include up‑to‑date question types, answers, and parent guidance - great for building confidence before admissions tests.
+GL Assessment practice papers include up‑to‑date question types, answers and parent guidance - great for building confidence.

 Additional materials are available on the GL 11+ website.